nikbrunner/scarth-johnson/book_1_v1/01-business-as-usual.md

 My secure comm unit chimes softly from the bedroom – Finch, probably, confirming the extraction point for the data handoff tomorrow.
 But when I check the message, it's not from any contact I recognize.
 The sender code is carefully anonymized, bounced through multiple proxy servers.

-The message is simple:

-_You're better than extraction jobs.
-Your skills are being wasted.
-If you're interested in work that matches your potential, come to The Fractured Glass tomorrow.
-9 PM.
-Ask for Marcus._
+The message contains just three elements: an image of a fractured glass, a time stamp for 21:00 tomorrow, and a name – "Marcus."

 I stare at the message for a long moment, then delete it.
-Unsolicited job offers are almost always traps or scams.
+Unsolicited communications are almost always traps or scams.
 Besides, I have a system that works.
 Reliable clients, manageable risks, steady income.
 Why complicate things?

-But as I lie in bed, Pixel curled against my side, I find myself thinking about those words. _Your skills are being wasted._ The truth is, tonight's job was almost too easy.
-The challenge that once made my pulse race is becoming routine.
+But as I lie in bed, Pixel curled against my side, I find myself thinking about that fractured glass image.
+The symbolism isn't subtle – The Fractured Glass is the only bar in N'Kyoto with that distinctive feature.
+And the timing... just after I've completed a job that barely challenged me.

 Maybe it's time to see what else is out there.